 The Trilogy is the world’s most advanced device to treat tumors and other abnormalities in any part of the body.
-This amazing technology offers many advantages over other technologies.
 It provides a noninvasive alternative to surgery and can often treat tumors that are inoperable.
-Treatment with the Trilogy is painless and fast, with minimal side effects.
-It is an outpatient procedure, and the patient may return to normal activities soon afterward.
+Cancer treatment with the Trilogy is painless, has minimal side effects and is an outpatient procedure, so you may return to your normal activities quickly.

 The Trilogy is a type of stereotactic radiation system.
 This means it painlessly shrinks or eliminates tumors and abnormalities, using focused beams of radiation.
 Trilogy enables doctors to deliver higher doses of radiation more precisely and in fewer treatment sessions than ever before possible.
-The procedure does not involve making any incisions.
-Recovery and healing are fast, and the patient can resume normal activities shortly after treatment.
+The procedure does not involve making any incisions, allowing you to resume normal activities shortly after treatment.

-Diagnostic images taken before treatment—including computed tomography (CT), positron emission tomography (PET), and magnetic resonance imaging (MRI)—help determine where to aim the radiation.
+Diagnostic images taken before treatment, including CT, PET and MRI help determine where to aim the radiation.
 The beams are shaped to match the shape of the tumor and are delivered from many different angles around the body.
 The beams all meet precisely at the target location.
-Ultrahigh precision destroys tumors with high doses of radiation, while sparing the surroundinghealthy tissue.
+Ultrahigh precision destroys tumors with high doses of radiation, while sparing the surrounding healthy tissue.

-In some cases, only one treatment session is needed.
-Other cases may require a few treatment sessions.
-The actual delivery of the radiation beams is brief, however, preparation time may take a few hours.
+In some cases, only one treatment session is needed, though some cases may require a few treatment sessions.
+The actual delivery of the radiation beams is brief; however, preparation time may take a few hours.
 Most patients may go home immediately after the procedure.

 The treatment process

 In order to achieve the precision of a stereotactic treatment, it’s important that the patient be accurately positioned and carefully immobilized during treatment.
-The patient is fitted with an immobilization device to ensure that he or she remains in the same position—as comfortably as possible—without moving during the procedure.
+The patient is fitted with an immobilization device to ensure that he or she remains in the same position without moving during the procedure.

-The patient is positioned on the CT couch so that a scan can be performed, generating images of the area to be treated.
-This scan—along with any other CT, PET, MRI, and X-ray images the patient may have had—provides information required to create a treatment plan and correct positioning.
+The patient is positioned on the CT couch so a scan can be performed, generating images of the area to be treated.
+This scan, along with any other CT, PET, MRI and X-ray images the patient may have had, provides information required to create a treatment plan and correct positioning.